My PYT

 "My PYT" is a song by American rapper Wale featuring uncredited vocals from Sam Sneak for his studio album, Shine.
 The track peaked at number 54 on the Billboard Hot 100.

 Background and release

 On May 9, 2016, Wale tweeted a line from the song on his Twitter.
 On May 20, 2016, Wale released the song on iTunes.

 The song interpolates the chorus of "P.Y.T.
-(Pretty Young Thing)" by Michael Jackson and contains a sample of "Sexual Healing" by Marvin Gaye.
+(Pretty Young Thing)" by Michael Jackson and contains a sample of "Sexual Healing" by Marvin Gaye and The Fix by Nelly.

 Music video

 The video of the song was released on July 25, 2016 on YouTube.
 The video features various video models including Chasity Samone.